ncronquist/blog/_posts/2015-08-11-web-development-setup.md

 ```

 We can also configure the a global .gitingore file.
 A .gitignore file is used to tell Git to ignore certain files so they don't get tracked in the repository.
-You'll often want to create a project .gitignrore file to ignore specific files for that project, like you environment variables file or node modules, but a global .gitignore is great for ignoring system files like Mac OS's `.DS_Store` files or Vim and Emacs `~` files.
+You'll often want to create a project .gitignore file to ignore project specific files, like your environment variables file or node modules, but a global .gitignore is great for ignoring system files like Mac OS's `.DS_Store` files or Vim and Emacs `~` files.

 ``` bash
 echo "*~" >> ~/.gitignore_global